 What Defines “Assets”

 Countable assets include cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
-However, for Medicaid eligibility, there are many assets that are not counted.
-In other words, they are exempt from Medicaid’s asset limit, which means they do not count.
-Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home.
-For the home to be exempt, the Medicaid applicant lives in it or is intending to live in it in the future, and has an equity interest in the home no greater than $595,000 (in 2020).
-(Equity interest is the value of an applicant’s ownership of the home).
-If the applicant has a non-applicant spouse living in the home, it is exempt regardless of if the applicant lives or their home equity interest.
+Some assets are exempt from Medicaid’s asset limit, which means they do not count.
+Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and generally one’s primary home.
+For the home to be exempt, the Medicaid applicant must live in it or have “intent to return”, and in 2022, have a home equity interest no greater than $636,000.
+Equity interest is the value of the home, minus any outstanding debt, in which the Medicaid applicant owns.
+If a non-applicant spouse lives in the home, it is exempt regardless of where the applicant lives or their home equity interest.
 Furthermore, for seniors applying for regular Medicaid, there is no home equity limit.

 Qualifying When Over the Limits